jmpsec/osctrl-docs/content/usage/dockerize.sh/_index.md

 [dockerize.sh](https://github.com/jmpsec/osctrl/blob/master/docker/dockerize.sh) is the provisioning script for **osctrl** in a Docker environment.
 It needs a [docker-compose.yml](https://github.com/jmpsec/osctrl/blob/master/docker/docker-compose.yml) and requires `docker-compose` to be installed.

 It uses several functions from [/deploy/lib.sh](https://github.com/jmpsec/osctrl/blob/master/deploy/lib.sh).
+The main idea behind using a helper like this is to be able to generate configurations and certificates before launching the containers.
+For a pure docker or k8s environment just use each `Dockerfile` as reference.

 Execute `./docker/dockerize.sh -h` to show the usage of the script: